-1. In Enterprise Architect, select the 'Extensions | Manage Add-Ins' menu option.
+1. In Enterprise Architect, select the 'Specialize > Add-Ins > Manage' ribbon option.

 - 2. Against the 'DoorsEASync' entry, select the 'Load on Startup' checkbox. - 3.
 Click on the OK button.

 Getting Started

 After installing and/or enabling the MDG Link for DOORS, you can access the facilities of the technology in Enterprise Architect.